tjolsen/tmpl/README.md

 TMPL
 ====

-TMPL is a C++17 metaprogramming library that will eventually replace the metaprogramming facilities in my other projects.
+TMPL ("temple") is a C++17 metaprogramming library that will eventually replace the metaprogramming facilities in my other projects.
 This is mostly done so that I have only a single codebase to test and maintain, especially since this tends to be a